 When Galaxies Collide will guide you to look at the night sky afresh.
 It peers 5.86 billion years into the future to consider the fate of Earth and its inhabitants.
 Will the solution be to live in space without a planet to call home?
 Will one of the other 100 billion planets spawn life?

 Learn how to watch this space.

-Prof. Harvey-Smith's book: When Galaxies Collide, launched on July 30 2018.
-Speaking events include TEDx Melbourne and a keynote at Sydney Science Festival.
-For details of all Lisa's live events, see the event calendar below.
+Her book: When Galaxies Collide, launched on July 30 2018.
+Recent speaking events include TEDx Melbourne and a keynote at Sydney Science Festival.
+For details of Lisa's upcoming live events, see the event calendar below.

 Are you an amateur astronomer or just fascinated by the night sky?
-Challenge yourself and learn new skills by taking part in a unique astronomy research course.
+Challenge yourself and learn new skills by taking part in a unique astronomy research course with Professor Lisa Harvey-Smith.
 Use data from professional telescopes to research the physical properties of our Galaxy.
 No equipment is needed except a computer with access to the internet.
 You can start and finish your course whenever you choose, so you have the freedom to study at your own pace.
-Enter the online store for further details.
+Enter the online store for further details on the course.